RomanCLV/DUAV2023/enable_ap_vnc_ssh.md

 reboot
 ```

 To identify your local ip address, type: `ifconfig` and look at the `wlan0` tag.
-The IP starting with `192.168.X.X` is your local IP.

 To check if the SSH is working, you can connect to yourself with:
 ```